 Last, but not least, is cradle cap.
 Cradle cap results in small, oily, reddish bumps and ordinarily forms on a baby’s head and neck.
 The major differences between cradle cap and baby acne are that cradle cap forms on the crown of your baby’s head and can feel crusty or rough.

 Cradle cap may also cause skin to flake off.
 This condition is, to put it simply, baby dandruff.
 That should help you tell cradle cap from baby acne.

 What Causes Baby Acne?

-Doctors aren’t 100% sure what causes baby acne, but some believe that it results from exposure to maternal hormones in the womb (or possibly through breastfeeding).
-Don’t let that change the way you feed your newborn, though.
-Even if hormones in mom’s breastmilk are causing the acne outbreaks, they are not a serious condition and will usually subside in a few days.
+Some experts believe that baby acne is the result of exposure to maternal hormones.
+The exposure may occur while your baby is in the womb, or exposure may possibly come through breastfeeding.
+But don’t let that change the way you feed your newborn!
+Even if hormones in your breastmilk are causing your baby’s acne, it’s not a serious condition and will usually subside in a few days.

 1) Fight & Prevent Baby Acne With A Gentle Cleansing Product

 Keeping baby acne under control—and even getting rid of it completely—can be as simple as cleaning your baby with a gentle cleansing product regularly.
 But you don’t want to clean their delicate, sensitive skin with just any cleanser.

 It’s best to use one that’s specially formulated for newborns.
 We recommend using a product that contains micellar water, like Mustela’s Gentle No Rinse Cleansing Water, so it does not dry out their sensitive skin.
 Best of all, Mustela’s Gentle No Rinse Cleansing Water doesn’t require rinsing and is great for when you’re on the go!